 Dang.
 Mom was right!

 These places were dangerous.
 The gravel overtook me, and I was covered with its dust.
 I was stunned at first, and saw waves of crunchy rock from the conical hill shift and separate like melting glaciers.
 I realized my folly, and what a stupid stunt it was after all.
 I understood how easily an avalanche could be started.
 All that is needed to move mountains is to disrupt the lower portion so the rest can follow like a wave.
-If you were a kid who excelled at reckless stunts and thrived on near death experiences, the first thing you did was check for injuries.
+If you were a kid who excelled at reckless stunts and survived near death, the first thing you did was check for injuries.
 I was okay, no skinned knees, palms, or torn clothing.
 (Torn clothing only leads to future injuries once mom finds out).

 Miraculously, I made it to the bottom of the hill.
 When all was said and done, I was missing one submachine gun.
 I searched everywhere, mostly where I fell, but I have to admit, I was a little scared of the gravel hill and didn't care to investigate it much further.
 Besides, newer, smaller mounds of gravel had been created by me as I performed gravel rodeo.
 I was alive, though I did have sand and grit everywhere-including down my pants.
 (And yes, it made for a very long walk home).
-I can say with a degree of certainty that my beloved Tommyburst now lies below the northbound traffic of Interstate 205.
+I can say with a degree of certainty that my beloved now lies at the bottom of northbound traffic of Interstate 205.
 As of the seventies, I-205 replaced a very large sector of my old neighborhood.
-My beloved gun, my immortal Mattel "Tommyburst" submachine gun with camouflage shell and slide bolt action, now rests below six-lanes of traffic.
+My beloved gun, my immortal Mattel "Tommyburst" submachine gun with camouflage body and slide bolt action, now rests below six-lanes of traffic.

 The walk home was sad and lonely.
 It was whenever I tried to hide something that Mom never missed a thing.
 "Where's your gun?" she asked as I came in the house looking like I was painted with dirt and grit.
 "I lost it," I replied in a sheepish voice.
 Deservedly so, I had to listen to an extensive menu of topics like "money doesn't grow on trees," and "you need to be more responsible," and further subjects along that order.
 Her words echoed listlessly as my thoughts were focused only on my missing companion.